 Grain Inspection, Packers and Stockyards Administration, USDA.

 Current supervision fees are charged to official agencies on a unit basis and represent an average rate of approximately 0.8 cent per metric ton of grain inspected or weighed by the official agencies.
-The final supervision fee increases the rate to a 1.1 cents per metric ton charge.
+The proposed supervision fee increases the rate to a 1.1 cents per metric ton charge.
 Official agencies include the cost of GIPSA's supervision fee as part of the fee they charge their customers for grain services.
 The current average cost for services provided by official agencies is 21 cents per metric ton.
-Increasing the supervision fee by approximately 0.3 cent per metric ton will minimally increase the total cost of inspection and weighing services to the grain industry.
+Increasing the supervision fee by approximately 0.3 cent per metric ton should minimally increase the total cost of inspection and weighing services to the grain industry.

 FOR FURTHER INFORMATION CONTACT:

-David Orr, Director, Field Management Division, telephone (202) 720-0228 at USDA, GIPSA, Room 2409, 1400 Independence Avenue, SW., Washington, DC 20250-3630; Fax Number (202) 720-1015; E-mail address David.M.Orr@usda.gov.End Further Info End Preamble Start Supplemental Information
+David Orr, Director, Field Management Division, telephone (202) 720-0228 at USDA, GIPSA, Room 2409, 1400 Independence Avenue, SW., Washington, DC, 20250-3630; Fax Number (202) 720-1015; E-mail address David.M.Orr@usda.gov.End Further Info End Preamble Start Supplemental Information

 The United States Grain Standards Act (USGSA) (7 U.S.C.
 71 et seq.) authorizes GIPSA to supervise grain inspection and weighing services provided by official agencies and to charge and collect reasonable fees to cover the cost of such supervision.
 These fees are charged by official agencies to their customers (grain industry) as part of the overall fee charged for inspection and weighing services.
 Supervision fees collected by GIPSA cover, as nearly as practicable, the program and administrative costs of supervising official agencies.
 The current supervision fees were published in the Federal Register on May 13, 2004 (69 FR 26476), and became effective June 14, 2004.
 This action adjusted only the supervision fee charged to delegated States for the inspection and weighing of export grain shipments.
 All other supervision fees remained unchanged.
-The fee for export grain shipments was changed from a unit fee of $49.20 per inspection to 1.6 cents per metric ton.
+The fee for export grain shipments was increased from a unit fee of $49.20 per inspection to 1.6 cents per metric ton.

 The fees unchanged by the June 14, 2004, action were last amended in September 23, 1985, as published in the Federal Register (50 FR 38503) and became effective on October 1, 1985.
 At that time, supervision fees were lowered an average 40 percent due to the accumulation of a $4.5 million reserve in retained earnings.
 The fee rates established on October 1, 1985, were set at a level so that the program operated at a net loss in order to reduce the operating reserves on a planned gradual basis.
 During the 19 year span from 1985 to 2004, GIPSA has gradually reduced the retained earnings in this program and has reached a point where an adjustment is needed to cover current and future program costs.
 In FY 2004, the official agency supervision program operating costs totaled $2,606,826, while revenue amounted to $1,527,713, a negative margin of $1,079,113.
 The retained earnings balance was $867,191 at the end of FY 2004.
 GIPSA projects the official agency supervision program deficit to continue at a comparable rate, and estimates that at the end of FY 2006, the program's retained earnings will be negative $1.1 million.
-Start Printed Page 50150

 GIPSA regularly reviews its user-fee-financed programs under the USGSA (7 U.S.C.
 71 et seq.) to determine if the fees are adequate.
 GIPSA recognizes the need to reduce inspection and weighing supervision costs as much as possible before increasing fees and therefore has taken action through the years to minimize costs.
 GIPSA plans to reduce costs by initiating a transition to a central monitoring program.
 This action, scheduled for implementation in FY 2008, should reduce overall operating expenses an estimated $1.2 million or 43 percent.
 Implementing the central monitoring process, coupled with a new supervision fee, will assist GIPSA in reaching an adequate 3-month retained earnings balance.

 The current supervision fee is assessed on a unit or carrier basis and does not necessarily reflect the amount of grain inspected and weighed.
 GIPSA believes assessing supervision fees proportionate to the weight of grain inspected and/or weighed is a reasonable approach.
 This process was implemented for the supervision of export grain inspected and weighed by Delegated States in the changes effective June 14, 2004 (69 FR 26476).
-Therefore, GIPSA proposed charging all supervision fees based on a per metric ton basis.
+Therefore, GIPSA proposes charging all supervision fees based on a per metric ton basis.

 In FY 2004, customers of official agencies, the grain industry, paid an estimated $39 million or 21 cents per metric ton for official inspection and weighing services on an estimated 187 million metric tons of grain.
 Of the $39 million paid for services, $1,527,713 (3.92 percent or 0.82 cents per metric ton) represented GIPSA collected supervision fees.
 GIPSA's actual program costs for FY 2004 were $2,606,826 or 1.39 cents per metric ton which resulted in a net loss of approximately 0.57 cents per metric ton.

-To minimize the impact of a fee increase, GIPSA proposed supervision fee rates that would collect sufficient revenue over time to cover operating expenses, while striving to create a 3-month operating reserve by FY 2014.
+To minimize the impact of a fee increase, GIPSA has decided to propose supervision fee rates that will collect sufficient revenue over time to cover operating expenses, while striving to create a 3-month operating reserve by FY 2014.
 The cost of living projections used in calculating future salary, benefits, and all other non-salary expenses out to FY 2014 were supplied by the Office of Management and Budget (OMB) as set forth in their Federal Register publication (69 FR 26900) on May 14, 2004.
 In projecting revenue to FY 2014, GIPSA used a 5 year average of the total tons inspected and/or weighed by official agencies.
 GIPSA will evaluate the financial status of the supervision of the grain inspection and weighing program on a continuous basis to determine if it is meeting the goal of obtaining a 3-month operating reserve by FY 2014, and to determine if other adjustments are necessary.

-GIPSA projected that the new fees should be implemented no later than FY 2007 and projected costs to FY 2014 to develop the new fees for Schedule C. GIPSA projections are based on an average total inspection and weighing tonnage of 170 million metric tons per year.
+GIPSA projected that the new fees should be implemented no later than FY 2007 and has projected costs to FY 2014 to develop the new fees for Schedule C. GIPSA projections are based on an average total inspection and weighing tonnage of 170 million metric tons per year.

-GIPSA determined that if the new fees are implemented by FY 2007 and the goal is to replenish the retained earnings and 3-month operating reserve by FY 2014, then GIPSA will need to collect approximately $1.9 million per year from FY 2007 through FY 2014 to achieve this goal.
-GIPSA concluded that a 1.1 cents per metric ton fee would generate approximately $1.9 million per year based on an average annual service volume of 170 million metric tons.
+GIPSA has determined that if the new fees are implemented by FY 2007 and the goal is to replenish the retained earnings and 3-month operating reserve by FY 2014, then GIPSA will need to collect approximately $1.9 million per year from FY 2007 through FY 2014 to achieve this goal.
+GIPSA has concluded that a 1.1 cents per metric ton fee would generate approximately $1.9 million per year based on an average annual service volume of 170 million metric tons.
 This new fee would generate sufficient funds to rebuild the retained earnings to its desired 3-month level by FY 2014.
 GIPSA will continue to monitor and evaluate the program to ensure the goal is achieved.